krayon/ratslap/README.md

 ----
 ## Availability ##

+### { BACKWARDS COMPATIBILITY WARNING FOR PRE-0.4.0 { ###

+The default branch has changed from `master` to `main`.
+If you are building from source, and have an existing fork/clone, you may need to build this in a clean directory and/or update your remote tracking branch.
+Sorry about that.

+### } BACKWARDS COMPATIBILITY WARNING FOR PRE-0.4.0 } ###

 ### { BACKWARDS COMPATIBILITY WARNING FOR PRE-0.3.0 { ###

 ***The key that was called `Menu` in now called `Application` (bringing it in line